EN

 Welcome back to the Blues & Arts Fiesta, Robert Gates!

-The hardest working drummer in the business.
+The hardest-working drummer in the business.
 Robert is a passionate supporter of the Lions Blues & Arts Fiesta and loves our San Felipe community.

 Watching Robert Gates play drums is a study in passionate musicianship.
 He puts his all into every piece - body, mind, and soul.
 Ranging from blues to rock, funk to gospel, Robert finds the heart in each and every song he plays.